Time to read:4 minutes

-But often, the cause of lingering health issues like respiratory problems, headaches, frequent colds and coughs, and even fatigue can be traced back to indoor air pollution.
-It can also cause cancer and chronic obstructive pulmonary disease (COPD).
-According to the World Health Organization, 4.3 million people die each year from the exposure to indoor air pollutants.
+But often, the cause can be traced back to indoor air pollution, which can even lead to cancer and chronic obstructive pulmonary disease (COPD).
+According to the World Health Organization, 4.3 million people die each year from

 In short: your indoor air quality matters!